Discover How JavaScript Handles Object Properties and Methods

 counter.increment().increment().decrement().show(); // Output: 1

-1. Encapsulating Behavior: Methods like .start() or .calculate() define actions.
+1. Encapsulating Behavior: Actions like .start() or .calculate().

 Combining Properties and Methods